linkcd/blog-hexo/source/_posts/Step-by-step-on-Data-lineage-solution-design.md

 In iteration #2, in additional to requirement #1, we also need to also fulfill requirement #2:  *The messages that Bob received, are indeed from Alice.*

 #### 2.1 Using Encryption (with Asymmetric key)
 This normally requires asymmetric encryption: Alice encrypts the message with her private key, and Bob decrypts it with Alice's public key.
-Therefore Bob is confident that Alice is the message author.
+Therefore, Bob is confident that Alice is the message author.
 {% asset_img "Sending msg with asymmetric encryption.png" "Sending msg with asymmetric encryption" %}

 #### 2.2 Using Hashing (with a trusted area), same as iteration #1